guvenacar/Radix-Hash/Radix-Hash-Article.md

 The remainder of this paper is organized as follows: Section 2 details the algorithmic design of Radix-Hash.
 Section 3 presents the security and performance evaluations, including avalanche testing and statistical randomness analysis.
 Section 4 compares Radix-Hash with established hash functions.
 Section 5 discusses potential applications in cryptographic protocols, such as digital signatures and secure communication.
 Finally, Section 6 concludes the paper and outlines directions for future work.

-## Abstract

-This paper introduces **Radix-Hash**, a novel cryptographic hash algorithm designed to provide resistance against quantum computing attacks and to serve as a foundation for future cryptographic systems.
-Unlike conventional hash functions, Radix-Hash employs a base-3 transformation, digit interleaving, and modular arithmetic to enhance unpredictability and security.
-The algorithm demonstrates strong avalanche characteristics, uniform distribution of outputs, and resistance to collision and preimage attacks in preliminary analyses.
-Comparative evaluations against established algorithms such as SHA-2 and SHA-3 suggest that Radix-Hash achieves competitive performance while offering unique structural advantages.
-This work aims to contribute both a theoretical perspective and a practical alternative in the search for post-quantum cryptographic primitives.

-## 1. Introduction

-The rapid advancement of quantum computing poses significant threats to classical cryptographic systems, including digital signatures, secure communication protocols, and blockchain technologies.
-Existing widely deployed hash functions such as SHA-256 and SHA-3 were not originally designed with quantum resistance as their primary goal.
-As a result, researchers are actively exploring new cryptographic primitives that can withstand adversaries equipped with quantum capabilities.

-In this context, we propose **Radix-Hash**, a novel hash algorithm that combines radix-3 representation, interleaving operations, and modular arithmetic to achieve strong diffusion and unpredictability.
-Our design is motivated by two key objectives:

-1. To create a lightweight yet secure hash function that can be practically implemented in resource-constrained environments.
-2. To provide a post-quantum resistant alternative to existing hash algorithms by incorporating structural diversity and mathematical hardness assumptions beyond those commonly used in today’s standards.

-The remainder of this paper is organized as follows: Section 2 details the algorithmic design of Radix-Hash.
-Section 3 presents the security and performance evaluations, including avalanche testing and statistical randomness analysis.
-Section 4 compares Radix-Hash with established hash functions.
-Section 5 discusses potential applications in cryptographic protocols, such as digital signatures and secure communication.
-Finally, Section 6 concludes the paper and outlines directions for future work.

 ## 2. Design of Radix-Hash

 The design of Radix-Hash is based on three fundamental principles: **radix-3 transformation**, **digit interleaving**, and **modular arithmetic operations**.
 These steps collectively ensure high diffusion, unpredictability, and resistance to both classical and quantum-based attacks.